Common Myths About Clinical Trials — Debunked

 image of a clinical research professional explain a clinical trial to patients

-At Conquest Research, we know there are a lot of misconceptions out there, so let’s clear up five of the most common myths about clinical trials.
+At Conquest Research, we know there are a lot of misconceptions out there, so let’s clear up some of the most common myths about clinical trials.

 Myth #1: Clinical Trials Are Unsafe